snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 }
 ```

-- `Ax` are mix of different types.
+- `Ax` are a mix of different types

 </td>